djangocon/2021.djangocon.us/_posts/2021-10-15-spatial-chat.md

 <img alt="Workshop Room" src="/static/img/sponsors/SpatialChat_WorkshopRoom.png"/>
 <sub><sup>Caption: Screen Shot of Workshop Room</sup></sub>

-##### Panel Room
+### Panel Room
 Host your own panel discussions!
-No need to reserve the room, it's first come, first served.
-Get a group of friends, chat about it on Twitter, Discord and chat host panel discussions and share your expertise.
-You can reserve your space for the next topic, but adding it to the bottom of the board.
+No need to reserve the room; it's first come, first served.
+Get a group of friends, chat about it on Twitter and Discord and host panel discussions and share your expertise.
+You can reserve your space for the next topic by adding it to the bottom of the board.
 <img alt="Panel Room" src="/static/img/sponsors/SpatialChat_PanelRoom.png"/>
 <sub><sup>Caption: Screen Shot of Panel Room</sup></sub>